 Information on how to protect yourself & others from Coronavirus (COVID-19):

 The best way to prevent illness is to avoid being exposed to this virus.
 See helpful tips below from the CDC on how to minimize your risk of contacting this virus.
 Simple things such as knowing how the virus spreads, washing your hands, avoiding close contact-especially when others are sick, keeping your social circle small, covering your mouth & nose with a cloth cover when out in public, covering your coughs & sneezes, not touching your face, and cleaning & disinfecting frequently touched surfaces daily can help you reduce your risk of becoming sick.

 Cloth Face Coverings

-A tool that may help to minimize transmission of COVID-19 while people are around others outside of their household is the use of face coverings.
+A tool that can help to minimize transmission of COVID-19 while people are around others outside of their household is the use of face coverings.
 Please see State of Alaska DHSS Health Alert 010 for recommendations regarding the use of cloth face coverings and their website regarding cloth face coverings.
-Here is also a short video from the surgeon general on how to make your own simple face cloth covering at home.
+Here is also a short video from the surgeon general on how to make your own simple face cloth covering.